Lindsey Doe: Personal life

+Lindsey Takara Doe was born in 1981.
+Doe is Japanese-American; her middle name means "treasure" in Japanese.
+As of January 2017, she had three children.

 In 2010, Doe's photograph was featured alongside a personal statement as part of The Strong Women Project, exhibited at the Maureen and Mike Mansfield Library in Missoula, Montana.
 She was originally photographed "in a pressed collared shirt, slacks and matching jewelry", but felt she was misrepresenting herself; Doe returned to the shoot hours later, stripped to her underwear, and slathered herself in homemade mud to retake the photos.

+In 2015, when one of her daughters complained about a boy who would not stop pestering her for a date, Doe published a video addressing such harassment from boys; the video received international attention, spirited debate, and over 76,000 views in ten days.

 In 2022, Doe posted to Twitter that she had moved to Slovenia.

 Education

 For her Master of Science at the University of Montana (UM) in 2005, Doe's thesis was Phenomenological claim of first sexual intercourse among individuals of varied levels of sexual self-disclosure.
 She received her Doctor of Philosophy in human sexuality from the then-accredited Institute for Advanced Study of Human Sexuality.

 Career

-A self-described sexologist, by February 2008, Doe had an office in Missoula—the city's first, helping clients with sexuality difficulties.
+A self-described sexologist, by February 2008, Doe had an office in Missoula—the city's first that specifically helped clients with sexuality-related difficulties.
 In 2015, her sexual health center was Birds and Bees LLC.

 She was also an adjunct professor at UM, teaching on human sexuality, from 2006-2014.
 After her departure from the school due to budget cuts, enrollment numbers in the human-sexuality course dropped by half, and by the 2017-2018 academic year, the course was gone altogether.
 In autumn 2014, she was traveling across the United States and giving one-hour college lectures on sexual health.